 MYC and histone ChIP-Seq data were processed using the ENCODE ChIP-Seq pipeline (Landt et al., 2012) (with Macs2 as the peak caller) and further analyzed using deepTools (Ramírez et al., 2016).
 For ChIP-Seq analysis of mouse superenhancer regions, mouse superenhancer genomic coordinates and associated gene symbols were obtained from dbSUPER (Khan and Zhang, 2016) and the coordinates were converted to mm10 coordinates using the UCSC Genome Browser tool: liftOver.

-Survival Analysis

-TCGA patient overall survival data was obtained from the TCGA Pan-Cancer Clinical Data Resource (TCGA-CDR) dataset (Liu et al., 2018).
-The z-scores from the Cox proportional hazards regression model for each gene were obtained using the coxph function of the survival (version 3.1-12) package in R and were aggregated across all TCGA cancer types into meta-z scores via Stouffer's method (unweighted) akin to the methods described in PRECOG (Gentles et al., 2015).

 Cell Culture

 P493-6 cells were maintained in RPMI 1640 medium (with L-glutamine) supplemented with 10% FBS and Antibiotic-Antimycotic.
 EC4 cells and HuH7 cells were maintained in maintained in Dulbecco's Modified Eagle Medium (DMEM) (with 4.5g/L D-glucose), supplemented with 10% fetal bovine serum (FBS), 1% L-glutamine, 1% sodium pyruvate, 1% nonessential amino acids, and Antibiotic-Antimycotic.
 For these cell lines, MYC inactivation was achieved by adding doxycycline to the culture medium at a concentration of 20 ng/mL.
 BJ5ta cells were maintained in media supplemented with 10% FBS that consisted of a 4:1 ratio of DMEM (with 4.5 g/L D-Glucose), supplemented with 1% L-glutamine and 1% sodium pyruvate, to Medium 199.